 How To Relieve Neck Pain and Shoulder Issues

-Extended use like this actually causes your muscles to shorten in length, pulling your shoulder-blades inward and causing the shoulder girdle major discomfort.
-This can eventually progress into other more serious conditions like frozen shoulder, compression syndrome, and torticollis.
+Many Canadians spend their days at a desk working at a computer.
+Extended periods of time in positions like this can actually cause your muscles to shorten in length, pulling your shoulder-blades inward and creating major discomfort.
+Eventually, this can progress into other more serious conditions like frozen shoulder, compression syndrome, and torticollis.

 Healing Chronic Neck and Shoulder Pain

-While preventative and maintenance massage and acupuncture treatment can be helpful they are only one part of an effective treatment plan.
-A regular self-care regimen also plays an important role in mitigating the effects of chronic neck and back pain
+Preventative massage and acupuncture treatments can be helpful, however they're only one part of an effective treatment plan.
+A regular self-care regimen plays an important role in mitigating the effects of chronic neck and back pain including:

 Daily self massage